algoprog/Faspect/README.md

 # Faspect

 Faspect is a library with various model implementations for open domain query facet extraction and generation.
+For more details you can have a look at our ICTIR 2022 paper: [Revisiting Open Domain Query Facet Extraction and Generation](https://github.com/algoprog/Faspect).

 # Installation